-Through her production company, Far Beyond Film, Jennifer is currently producing Afterlife of Thelma & Louise (working title), a documentary which explores the reactions of 1991 viewers of Thelma & Louise and compares them with that of Millennial viewers.
+Through her production company, Far Beyond Film, Jennifer is currently producing Capturing Thelma & Louise, a documentary which explores the reactions of 1991 viewers of Thelma & Louise and offers some comparisons with today’s young viewers of the film.
 The documentary looks at the film’s significance in the history of popular culture and considers its staying power and sometimes contradictory, symbolic legacy.

 While raising four children as a single parent, Jennifer worked part-time and earned a law degree at the University of California at Davis.
 She practiced law in California before moving to Seattle to pursue other endeavors.
-Jennifer has traveled extensively on five continents.
 Among her favorite places are Lerici, Italy, Ngorongoro Crater in East Africa, and Denali National Park.

 Cinematographer, Stuart Ferrier, has developed expertise in many related areas of filmmaking, but cinematography will always be his first love.
 Throughout the decades he has mastered an impressive range of filming challenges, from intimate, fly-on-the-wall, video portraits and rigorous commercial work, to large theatrical and musical performances.
 He has directed and edited multi-camera shoots with as many as 12 camera angles and 20 audio channels.
 At the other end of the spectrum, Stuart’s camerawork reflects his innate ability to capture remarkable one-on-one interviews, even from nervous, camera-shy people.
 Whatever the occasion, Stuart’s creative work combines to place the viewer at the heart of the experience.

-While at times working on projects both as lead camera and editor, Stuart believes that combining the two skills helps him capture the outstanding footage other editors require to make strong finished productions.
+While at times working on projects both as lead camera and editor, Stuart believes that combining the two skills helps him capture the outstanding footage required to make strong finished productions.
 During the UNESCO 800 year celebration, Stuart travelled to Turkey to make a film about Whirling Dervishes.
 He created a full length documentary at the Edinburgh Fringe Festival.